 A new round of grant funding aims to provide a vital injection of financial support to hospitality, leisure, and accommodation businesses impacted by the Omicron variant of COVID-19.

 The Omicron Hospitality and Leisure Grant, announced by the Chancellor on 21 December 2021, outlines eligibility criteria for one-off grants of up to £6,000 for businesses within this sector, dependent on the rateable value of their premises.

-- Provide in-person services to the public from the VOA-rated premises – the main service and activity of the business must take place on the premises
+- Provide in-person services to the public from the VOA-rated premises; the main service and activity of the business must take place on these premises

-- Were the liable party for business rates at the premises on 30 December 2021.
-Businesses on the Valuation Office Agency (VOA) ratings list which are zero-rated or exempt are included as eligible.
+- Have been the liable party for business rates at the premises on 30 December 2021.
+Businesses on the Valuation Office Agency (VOA) ratings list which are zero-rated or exempt are included as eligible

-- Is in the hospitality, leisure, or accommodation sector as described below:
+- Be in the hospitality, leisure, or accommodation sector

-- Businesses whose main service (generating 50% or more of total income) is a takeaway
+- Food kiosks, takeaways, and businesses whose main service (generating 50% or more of total income) is a takeaway

 - All retail